Objective: Ensure that all personnel that work in or visit the nursery consistently follow phytosanitary practices.

 6.1.1.
 Nursery workers should be trained in approved phytosanitary procedures and follow the procedures at all times.
 Make sure nursery workers have access to resources that discuss BMPs and clean nursery practices so they understand how Phytophthora spreads and the reasons for clean working practices.
 Encourage workers to ask questions if they are unclear about procedures or their rationale.

 6.1.2.
 Clothing worn in clean areas of the nursery should be free of contamination.
 Don’t enter clean areas wearing clothes that may have soil from your yard, other landscaped areas, field sites, trails, or other potentially contaminated areas.
-Change clothes or use a removable outer layer (apron, smock, or coveralls) if you will be working with contaminated materials (e.g., cleaning used pots) and in clean nursery areas on the same day.
+Change clothes or use a removable outer layer (apron, smock, or coveralls) if you will be working with contaminated materials (e.g., cleaning used pots) before working in clean nursery areas.
 Ensure personal protective equipment is clean and sanitized as appropriate.

 6.1.3.
 Footwear should be cleaned and sanitized before entering clean areas of the nursery.
 Clean off all soil and detritus first and finish by soaking the soles and contaminated portions of the uppers with a disinfectant (e.g., 70% alcohol).